About The Southfield DDA

-The City of Southfield, Michigan Downtown Development Authority (DDA), formerly known as the Cornerstone Development Authority (CDA), was established in 1988.
+The City of Southfield, Michigan Downtown Development Authority (Southfield DDA) was established in 1988.
 The DDA is charged with promoting economic growth in the city and eliminating the causes of property value deterioration.
 It is the legislative body responsible for development in a one square mile area within the City of Southfield.

-The Southfield DDA is located in the southeast corner of the city and represents a diverse mix of businesses and service organizations, including IBM, Target, Macy's, Kroger, Panera Bread, Outback Steakhouse, AT&T, and FOX-TV.
+The Southfield DDA is located in the southeast corner of the city and represents a diverse mix of businesses and service organizations, including IBM, Panera Bread, Outback Steakhouse, The Hidden Gem and FOX-TV.
 The area is home to several innovative leaders in healthcare practice and education, such as Health Alliance Plan (HAP), Providence Hospital, CSL Plasma, Oakland Community College, and the Northland Park Dialysis Center.
 More than 9,000 businesses and service organizations are located in the City of Southfield.

 - Since 1999, more than $160 million in development and redevelopment has taken place, along with $1 million in public improvements and landscaping.